• Skip to Content

 EN.535.771.
 Naval Architecture Design.
 3 Credits.

-Explore the essential principles of Naval Architecture and Marine Engineering in this course, designed to bridge theory and practice.
-Through a combination of lectures, hands-on assignments, and a comprehensive practicum project, students will delve into key topics such as vessel geometry, structural and hydrostatic analyses, dynamic stability, and propulsion systems.
-Emphasizing practical application, the course integrates systems architecture principles, including trade studies and adherence to design requirements.
-This course is for engineers interested in maritime projects or advancing their studies in Naval Architecture.
-Proficiency in CAD/FEA design tools and MATLAB is recommended.
+Design and analyze maritime vessels using the principles of Naval Architecture and Marine Engineering.
+This course bridges theory and practice through lectures, skill-building assignments, and a capstone design project.
+Students will delve into key topics such as vessel geometry, structural and hydrostatic analyses, dynamic stability, and propulsion systems.
+Emphasizing practical application, the course integrates systems architecture principles including trade studies and adherence to design requirements.
+This course is for engineers interested in maritime projects, applied engineering systems, or advancing their skill set in Naval Architecture.
+Proficiency in MATLAB/Python and CAD design tools is recommended but not required.

 EN.535.773.
 Acoustical Oceanography.
 3 Credits.